 The ACA covered millions of people and reduced the racial and ethnic disparities in health coverage in California; to take away these coverage options especially during a global pandemic and recession would exacerbate racial and ethnic inequality in California.

 Laurel Lucia is director of the Health Care Program at the Labor Center, where she has worked since 2009 analyzing health care policy.
-Recent papers have examined the health coverage and economic impacts of Affordable Care Act repeal on California, California’s Medicaid expansion, health insurance for California immigrants, and the remaining uninsured in California.
+Recent papers have examined the impact of rising health care costs for workers in California, shifts in health coverage during COVID-19, health coverage and economic impacts of Affordable Care Act repeal on California, California’s Medicaid expansion, health insurance for California immigrants, and the remaining uninsured in California.
 She also analyzes the economic impact of public policy changes.
 Her work has been covered in the Los Angeles Times, the Atlantic, and National Public Radio.
 Previously, Laurel worked on issues affecting health care workers as a researcher/policy analyst for the Service Employees International Union (SEIU).
 She has served as an elected officer for two unions.
 Laurel holds a Master of Public Policy from UC Berkeley and a Bachelor’s in Public Policy from Stanford University.

 Enrollment could also be lagging because the service industry has been hit hard, and many low-income workers in restaurants, bars or salons were already enrolled in Medi-Cal.
 “About a quarter who were at risk of losing jobs were already enrolled when the crisis started,” said Laurel Lucia.

 Laurel Lucia, director of the health care program at the UC Berkeley Center for Labor Research and Education, says some people will still face a fine.
 “I think it’s worth exploring whether a temporary exemption is needed for Californians who have lost coverage due to COVID-related hardship, but are not eligible for one of the existing exemptions,” she said.